travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

 For private repositories, the API endpoint is `https://api.travis-ci.com/job/${id}/debug`.

+#### Echoing debug session's output to the logs

-To show any command input and output you see while connected to the VM running in the debug mode, pass an empty JSON object (`{}`) in the payload.
+To show any command input and output you see while connected to the VM running in the debug mode, pass an empty JSON object (`{}`) in the payload instead.

-## Connecting to the debug VM
+## Connecting to the job running in the debug mode

-Once the debug VM starts, it will go through the intial steps, including setting up language run times and caches (if applicable) and installing debug utilities.
+When the job starts in the debug mode, it will go through the intial steps, including setting up language run times and caches (if applicable) and installing debug utilities.

-When the debug VM is ready for your connection, you will see:
+When it is ready for your connection, you will see:

 ```
 Debug build initiated by BanzaiMan